MYLE-01/battery_replacement/README.md

 ## How it works
-This script creates a sensor that work out weather you are on/off for today with a heap of attribute
+This script creates a sensor that guess the next battery change base of % Used and date of replacement

 Requires `python_script:` to be enabled in you configuration